 If you’re a particularly driven person and find yourself juggling idea after idea and reading blogs until the wee hours of the morning (I feel like I’m writing my biography here!), you’ll recognize the early stages of burnout.

 Too much clutter isn’t good for anyone.
-We all need a space – a minimalist mindset – to clear your mental clutter and create a peaceful mental environment in order to create a minimalist physical space, too.
+We need to create space in which we can cultivate a minimalist mindset.
+In this article, we’ll talk about some ways to clear your mental clutter and create a peaceful mental environment in order to create a minimalist physical space, too.